Skip to main content

 Use this file to discover all available pages before exploring further.

-Every build you submit moves through a fixed pipeline.
-Each state transition fires a webhook, so you can track progress from your own systems instead of polling the dashboard.
-This page is the reference for what each state means, how long it usually takes, and what can fail along the way.
+When you upload a build, it moves through a fixed set of states before going live.
+Each state fires a webhook so you can track progress from your own systems instead of polling the dashboard.
+This page is the reference for what each state means, how long it usually takes, and what to do when things fail.

 State reference

-pendingbuild.uploadedUpload request accepted; build queued for processing.< 5 secRate limit (1 req per 2 min per user).
+pendingbuild.uploadedUpload accepted, queued for processing.< 5 secRate limit (1 req per 2 min per user).

-Saving to Repositorybuild.savingFiles are stored in Streampixel’s regional build repository.30 sec – 3 minStorage error (rare).
+Saving to Repositorybuild.savingStoring files in the regional build repository.30 sec – 3 minStorage error (rare).

 Durations are typical, not guaranteed.
-Large builds (closer to the 30 GB cap), slow source hosts, and busy regions all extend the pipeline.
+Large builds (close to the 24 GB soft limit, or larger if you’ve had it raised), slow source hosts, and busy regions all stretch the pipeline.
+The 24 GB cap is a soft limit — raise a support ticket if you need it bumped, no extra charges.

 Auto-release vs manual release

-The autoRelease flag on the Upload File API controls what happens after Saving to Repository.
+The autoRelease flag on the Upload File API decides what happens after Saving to Repository.

-The build automatically transitions through Distribute and into Approved.
-No further action needed — the build goes live as soon as it’s validated.Use this when you want every successful upload to ship.
+The build automatically moves through Distribute and into Approved.
+Goes live as soon as it’s validated.Use this when every successful upload should ship.

 curl -X POST https://api.streampixel.io/pixelStripeApi/projects/upload-file \